Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Step 2: Quick Vacuum

-Here’s a secret you might not have heard before, a quick vacuum is essential before diving into kitchen cleaning.
+Here’s a secret you might not have heard before: a quick vacuum is essential BEFORE you start your kitchen cleaning.

 Step 3: Declutter